Who is the Lord-Lieutenant of County Londonderry?

 THE QUEEN’S COMMONWEALTH TRUST (QCT)

-Her Majesty The Queen the Second was deeply committed to The Commonwealth and was it’s patron.
+Her Late Majesty Queen Elizabeth the Second was deeply committed to The Commonwealth and was it’s patron.
 At the age of 21 she pledged her life of service.
 She was an example of leadership and huge encouragement to young leaders in The Commonwealth through her patronage of the Trust.

-The Queen’s Commonwealth Trust helps young people lead transformational change in their communities, all around the world – in education, healthcare, employment, the environment and more.
+The Queen’s Commonwealth Trust helps young people all around the world to lead transformational change in their communities – in education, healthcare, employment, the environment and more.
 It does this through three key elements of flexible funding, practical tools and guidance, and a network of other like-minded young leaders: https://www.queenscommonwealthtrust.org.
 QCT’s Resources Hub is free to all young people and has some learning tools on leadership and social entrepreneurship: https://www.queenscommonwealthtrust.org/resources.
 Young leaders wanting to seek support and inspiration from others, can visit their website or follow them on social media:

 Facebook: @queenscommonwealthtrust